equal-lang/equal/src/equal-paper/README.md

 # Equal Paper
-- Minimalist webpage for testing Equal
+- Minimalist online interpreter for testing Equal

-- Handlebars, Webpack, CodeMirror

-- Help
+### Misc
+- Verbose logging is displayed in the browser console (at the verbose level)
+- Save As opens the new file for editing